 16 Quick & Easy 30 Minute Recipes! (plus weekly recipe updates)

 - 3 large egg yolks

-- 1 Tbsp lime zest
+- 1 Tbsp lime zest or key lime zest

-- 1 (14 oz) can sweetened condensed milk (don't use fat free)
+- 1 (14 oz) can sweetened condensed milk*

-- 1/2 cup (4oz) strained fresh lime juice
+- 1/2 cup (120ml) strained fresh lime juice or key lime juice

-- 1/4 cup (2 oz) full fat sour cream
+- 1/4 cup (56g) full fat sour cream

-- Reduce oven temperature to 325 degrees.
-In a mixing bowl whisk together egg yolks and lime zest.
+- For the filling: In a mixing bowl whisk together egg yolks and lime zest.
 Stir in sweetened condensed milk, then mix in lime juice and sour cream until well blended.

 - Pour into cooled crust and evenly spread.
-Bake in preheated oven until nearly set, 15 - 16 (pie should jiggle just slightly).
+Bake in preheated oven until nearly set, 15 - 16 minutes (pie should jiggle just slightly).

 - Pipe whipped topping over top, garnish with lime wedges if desired and cut into slices.
 Store pie in refrigerator.